RyanSquared/blag/README.md

 ## SHA-512 password

-You need to use a Hashed password in Blag, use this command to generate the hash.
+You need to use a hashed password in Blag, use this command to generate the hash.
 ```
 ./passwd.sh
 ```